yegor256/takes/README.md

 mvn clean install -Pqulice
 ```

-To avoid build errors use maven 3.2+.
+To avoid build errors, use Maven 3.2+.

-Pay attention that our `pom.xml` inherits a lot of configuration
+Note that our `pom.xml` inherits a lot of configuration
 from [jcabi-parent](http://parent.jcabi.com).
 [This article](http://www.yegor256.com/2015/02/05/jcabi-parent-maven-pom.html)
 explains why it's done this way.